keikhcheung/keikhcheung.github.io/_posts/blog/2019-09-06-Modern-Role-of-Journalism-and-News-Media.md

 Do you feel like messy tribbles raining over your head?
 (Image: [Giphy](https://giphy.com/gifs/star-trek-mess-tribbles-108KUzjTMEp2gw){:target="_blank"})
 </div>

 Last weekend I attended the [Campfire Festival 2019](https://campfirefestival.org){:target="_blank"} in Düsseldorf, Germany.
 It is an event about the relation between journalism, media, human and the digital world.
 The talks were multidimensional, cross-disciplinary and inspiring.
-It made me ponder over the role of journalism and news media in our current time——what and whom it is for——and question its utility and effectiveness.
+It made me ponder over the role of journalism and news media in our current time—what and whom it is for—and question its utility and effectiveness.

 <div class="extras" markdown="1">
 Disclaimer: I am not a professional journalist.
 Comments here are, therefore, only from a regular newspaper reader, media watcher's external point of view.